A Unifying Model of Genome Evolution Under Parsimony: Introduction

 In addition to substitutions and short indels, homologous recombination operations are a common modifier of individual genomes within a population.
 The alignment of long DNA sequences related by these operations is also representable as a matrix.
 However, the history of replication of such an alignment is no longer generally representable as a single phylogenetic tree, as each column in the matrix may have its own distinct tree.
 To represent the MRCAs of such an alignment requires a more complex data structure, termed an ancestral recombination graph (ARG) (\cite{Song:2005vj}, \cite{Westesson:2009ja}).
 It is NP-hard under the infinite sites model (no repeated or overlapping changes) to determine the minimum number of homologous recombinations needed to explain the evolutionary history of a given set of sequences, and probably NP-hard under more general models (\cite{Wang:2001cs}).

 Larger DNA sequences, or complete genomes, are often permuted by more complex rearrangements, such that the matrix alignment representation is insufficient.
-Instead, the alignment naturally forms a graph, called a breakpoint graph (see Section \ref{threads} for a formal introduction).
-Assuming rearrangements are balanced, inferring parsimonious rearrangement histories between two genomes has polynomial or better time complexity, whether based upon inversions (\cite{Hannenhalli:1999tb}), translocations (\cite{Bergeron:2006gw}) or double-cut-and-join (DCJ) operations (\cite{Yancopoulos:2005bm}).
-However, for three or more genomes with balanced rearrangements (\cite{Caprara:1999uj}) or when rearrangements are unbalanced leading to duplications, these exact parsimony methods are intractable.
+Instead, the alignment naturally forms a graph called a breakpoint graph (\cite{Bergeron:2006uj,Alekseyev:2008vv}).
+Assuming rearrangements are balanced (neither involving the gain or loss of material), inferring parsimonious rearrangement histories between two genomes has polynomial or better time complexity, whether based upon inversions (\cite{Hannenhalli:1999tb}), translocations (\cite{Bergeron:2006gw}) or double-cut-and-join (DCJ) operations (\cite{Yancopoulos:2005bm}).
+However, for three or more genomes with balanced rearrangements (\cite{Caprara:1999uj}) or when rearrangements are unbalanced (involving the gain or loss of material) leading to duplications (additional copies of subsequences resulting from rearrangement), these exact parsimony methods are intractable.
 Exact solutions in the most general case are therefore only feasible for relatively small problems (\cite{Xu:2009ct}) before heuristics become necessary (\cite{Bourque:2002vr, Ma:2008js}).